ryanmio/colonial-virginia-llm-geolocation/paper/main.md

 ## 4.7 Five-call Ensemble (E-series)

-The **E-series** leverages *ensembling* to squeeze additional accuracy from the best single model.
-For each abstract the pipeline issues **five** independent one-shot calls to `o3-2025-04-16`, each with a different random seed but identical prompt.
+The E-series leverages *ensembling* to squeeze additional accuracy from the best single model.
+For each abstract the pipeline issues five independent one-shot calls to `o3-2025-04-16`, each with a different random seed but identical prompt.
 The resulting five coordinate pairs are clustered with the DBSCAN algorithm (ε = 0.5 km).
-If at least three predictions fall within the same 0.5 km cluster, their spherical centroid becomes the final answer; otherwise the centroid of *all* five points is returned.
+If at least three predictions fall within the same 0.5 km cluster, their spherical centroid becomes the final answer; otherwise the centroid of all five points is returned.
 This majority-vote strategy reduces random scatter and mitigates occasional large-error outliers.
-The ensemble (method **E-1**) achieves a mean error of **18.7 km**—the best of all evaluated methods—at roughly **5×** the token cost of a single o3 call but still two orders of magnitude cheaper than the GIS benchmark.
-A name-redacted ablation (**E-2**, see § 6.6) confirms that the gain is not driven by memorised patentee–location pairs.
+The ensemble (method E-1) achieves a mean error of 18.7 km—the best of all evaluated methods—at roughly 5× the token cost of a single o3 call but still two orders of magnitude cheaper than the GIS benchmark.
+A name-redacted ablation (E-2, see § 6.6) confirms that the gain is not driven by memorised patentee–location pairs.

 ## 4.8 Cost and Latency Accounting